-Sebastian’s Unholy Flesh is the seventh film from writer/director Dakota Ray (The Rise and Fall of an American Scumbag, The Dark Days of Demetrius).
+Sebastian’s Unholy Flesh is the seventh film from writer/director Dakota Ray (Dante’s Shadow of Sin, The Dark Days of Demetrius).
 And, like his other recent films, it’s a strange, experimental tale of the occult.
 I’ve liked the three of his films I’ve previously reviewed, will this one continue that streak?

 A dimensional shift has killed off Lucifer.
 Not surprisingly that has set off something of a power struggle among the denizens of Hell. one demon Sebastian (Dakota Ray) takes human form in order to get possession of Lucifer’s ancient Unholy Book.
 That book will give him the power to bring about the end of mankind.